brandonbloom/test2/SPEC.md

 ### Runner

-Runners are functions that take a seq of test-fns and return a seq of test-results.
+Runners are functions that take in user-options and return a seq of test-results.

+There are two user-options right now: seq of namespace-syms, and a matcher-fn.

+If namespace-syms is nil, it's implied that the user wants to find and run tests on every namespace within the project.
+Otherwise, only find and run tests within the namespaces.

+If matcher-fn is nil, run all found tests.
+Otherwise, call the function on each test-fn's metadata, and only run tests for which this passes.

-This is what you'd write if you want to make a lib that runs test concurrently, or watches for changes and re-runs tests as you save your files.
+Runners are what you'd write if you want to make a lib that runs test concurrently, or watches for changes and re-runs tests as you save your files.